Return to Index

 Public Health Agency of Canada http://www.phac-aspc.gc.ca

-Six steps of healthy swimming.
+Steps of healthy swimming: protection against recreational water illnesses (RWIs).
 United States Centers for Disease Control and Prevention website.
-Available at: http://www.cdc.gov/healthyswimming/6%5Fsteps.htm.
-Updated April 6, 2010.
-Accessed June 18, 2012.
+Available at: http://www.cdc.gov/healthywater/swimming/protection/steps-healthy-swimming.html.
+Updated May 16, 2013.
+Accessed May 1, 2014.